 He has made the first ever recording of Le Chalet by Adolphe Adam and Scaramouche by André Messager with the Orchestre de l’Opéra of Toulon for the Timpani label.

-With the B-Records label, in November 2017, at the Grand Théâtre de Genève, Guillaume Tourniaire inaugurated a new “Geneva Live” collection with the premiere performance of the complete, original version of Camille Saint-Saëns’s Ascanio; an opera in five acts and seven tableaux.
+With the B-Records label, in November 2017, at the Grand Théâtre de Genève, Guillaume Tourniaire inaugurated a new “Geneva Live” collection with the premiere performance of the complete, original version of Camille Saint-Saëns’s Ascanio, an opera in five acts and seven tableaux for which he received the most prestigious Jahrespreis der deutschen Schallplattenkritik.

 Some of the musical institutions which have invited him include the Orchestre National de France, the Orchestra of the National Academy of Santa Cecilia in Rome, the Orchestra of the Teatro Nacional de São Carlos in Lisbon, the Orchestra of Tuscany in Florence, Lausanne Chamber Orchestra, Deutsche Kammerphilharmonie Bremen, Camerata Antiqua Seoul, Lyons National Orchestra, Warsaw National Philharmonic Orchestra, the Mozarteum Orchestra Salzburg, the Gulbenkian Orchestra in Lisbon, St. Petersburg Hermitage Orchestra, Orchestra – Teatro Lirico di Cagliari, Sinfonia Varsovia, Brisbane’s Queensland Symphony Orchestra, the Malaysian Philharmonic Orchestra of Kuala Lumpur and the Rossini Opera Festival Orchestra in Pesaro.